syncfusion-content/ej2-maps-docs/ej2-javascript/maps/ts/polygon.md

 ## Tooltip for polygon shape

 A tooltip is used to display more information about a polygon shape during a mouse or touch interaction.
 Tooltips and tooltip templates can be enabled by setting the [visible]() property to **true** in the [tooltipSettings]().
-Additionally, you need to set the desired content as a value to the [tooltipText]() property in the [polygonSettings](../api/maps/polygonSettingsModel) tag to show the tooltip.
+Additionally, you need to set the desired content as a value to the [tooltipText]() property in the [polygons](../api/maps/polygonSettingModel) to show the tooltip.
 If you add 'n' numbers of polygon shapes, you can add the `tooltipText` property to each polygon, which will display the tooltip for the associated polygon shape.

 ### Tooltip customization

 The following properties are available in the [tooltipSettings]() to customize the tooltip of the Maps control.

-* [border]() - To change the color, width and opacity of the border of the tooltip in the polygon shape.
+* [fill]() - Applies the color of the tooltip of the polygon shape.
-* [fill]() - Applies the color of the tooltip in the polygon shape.
+* [border]() - This property is used to change the color, width and opacity of the border of the tooltip of the polygon shape.
-* [textStyle]() - To change the style of the text in the tooltip of the polygon shape.
+* [textStyle]() - This property is used to change the font properties of the tooltip text of the polygon shape.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}